DevExpress-Examples/asp-net-web-forms-grid-highlight-text-in-template/Readme.md

 </dx:GridViewDataTextColumn>
 ```

-The `ASPxLabel.DataBound` event handler looking for the search text and wraps the found text with the `<span>` tag with the `dxgvHL` CSS class specified.
+The `ASPxLabel.DataBound` event handler looks for the search text and applies the `dxgvHL` CSS class to the found text.

 ```csharp
 protected void label_DataBound(object sender, EventArgs e) {